collective/collective.developermanual/source/getstarted/installation.rst

 * Install Xcode from the App Store.
 After installation, visit the Xcode app's preference panel to download the command-line tools.

-After either of these steps, you immediately should be able to install Plone using the
+After either of these steps, you immediately should be able to install Plone using the Unified Installer.
-Unified Installer.
-Note that with Plone 4.2.x, you may use the Python 2.7 that's shipped with OS X via the ``--with-python`` option of the installer.

-For OS X 10.6 and 10.7, you may avoid the Xcode install via these steps.

-* Install Homebrew or Macports package manager.

-* Install Python 2.7 (Plone 4.2.x) or 2.6 via the package manager.

 Proceed as with Linux.